 The Fall River Adult Basic Education Program

-Funded by a grant from the Massachusetts Department of Elementary and Secondary Education, this free of cost program serves adults age 16 years or older who seek to strengthen their academic skills and/or earn a GED for employment, education, or future training.
+Funded by a grant from the Massachusetts Department of Elementary and Secondary Education, this free of cost program serves adults age 16 years or older who seek to strengthen their academic skills and/or earn a High School Equivalency Certificate for employment, education, or future training.